Frank Werner Maiwald

 Background

-- SBG-VSWIR — A visible shortwave infrared spectrometer designed for the Surface Biology and Geology mission
+- SBG-VSWIR — A visible shortwave infrared spectrometer designed for the Surface Biology and Geology mission (his final project, planned launch ~2028)

-- AMR-C — Advanced Microwave Radiometer for Climate, which he had successfully delivered
+- AMR-C — Advanced Microwave Radiometer for Climate, which he had successfully delivered (two instruments for the Sentinel-6 mission)

 As The Sentinel Network noted, these are not obscure academic instruments.
 Visible shortwave infrared spectroscopy detects anomalous surface emissions and identifies materials from orbit.
 Advanced microwave radiometry enables all-weather target tracking and maritime domain awareness.
 The civilian applications are climate monitoring and oceanography.
 The defense applications are intelligence, surveillance, and reconnaissance.
 The technology is inherently dual-use, and Maiwald managed programs on both sides of that line.